Forget their bad rap, let’s take a fresh look at Roosters.

 Linked close to number 3 (dancing) is fertilized eggs.
 When a rooster mates with a hen, it is his aim to pass long his genes to the subsequent generation of chicks.
 If you want to procreate your flock, fertilized eggs are a must.
 Not only that, but if you sale your fertilized eggs you can make a small profit on the side.
 For example, when the covid-19 pandemic hit the US, lot of people wanted to keep chickens.
 Seeking to be independent from the supply chain, many began seeking a more self-sufficient way of life.
 A lot of people reached out to me asking if I would sale some of my hens or chicks.
 Being that it was January when covid impacted my area, chick season was a bit far off yet.
 However, I did have fertilize eggs that I could sale and start their flocks.
 As a result, I earned a profit by selling fertilized eggs from my flock.
 All the proceeds went right back to the girls whether be it feed, treats, or other things they benefited from.

 5. Hunting for his Hens:

 A rooster will hunt for his girls.
 When free ranging, a rooster will actively look for things to offer his hens.
-When he finds something of value, he will call his girls over to eat it.
-When they heed his call, he will then pick up the morsel and drop it showing them what he found for them.
+When he finds something of value, he will call his girls over to partake of his hard work.
+When they heed his call, he will then pick up the morsel and drop it, showing them what he found for them.
 As they eat, he will keep watch looking out for any danger deemed to be a threat to the flock.
 If his hunts come up empty, he will lead his girls to the feeder when he feels that it’s time for them to eat.
 After the girls have had their fill, only then will he eat if there are any remaining morsels.
 It is by evolutionary design that he knows the girls need the extra nutrition for the procreation of the flock (egg laying).

 6. Keeping his friends close and his enemies closer: